HL7/cdmh/source/pages/profiles.md

 The CDMH project analysis has identified many areas where semantics of the data elements have to be considered to perform the mappings.
 The following are specific areas where translators written to map between the source and target formats have to apply proper semantic transformation to achieve the desired results.
 * Date and Time Representations.
-* Vocabulary Mappings from source vocabulary (CDMs represtation) to target vocabulary (FHIR representation) has to be considered to minimize or prevent data loss.
+* Vocabulary Mappings from source vocabulary (CDMs represtation) to target vocabularies (BRIDG and FHIR representation) has to be considered to minimize or prevent data loss.
 The following are codes that need to be translated between the CDM models and FHIR code systems and value sets.
 - Diagnosis codes from source vocabulary to ICD10-CM
 - Procedure codes from source vocabulary to CPT-4
 - Sex codes